GDSC-ASU/bc1_intro_to_web_development/day7/README.md

 # Day 7:

-## Running an API:
+## Running an API's server:

-- open the API's directory, e.g. `pizza-api`
+- Open the API's directory, e.g. `pizza-api`
-- run `go run main.go` in terminal or CMD
+- Run `go run main.go` in terminal or CMD

+## Importing a Postman collection:

+- Open Postman
+- Go to File -> Import -> Choose Files
+- Select the collection that you want to import, e.g. `Pizza API.postman_collection.json`
+- Click on import
+- Use the requests from the imported collection

 ## Links: